MaliniTortulini/eksamen_js_malin_ea/README.md

 - **Passwords**: Passwords are not supposed to be seen so easily like that, it should normaly be bcrypt.
 - **Admin making a cv**: If an admin wants to make an cv they have to do it through Cv's and connect their user to it.

-There have been a lot of family events during the exam.
+There have been a lot of family things during the exam.
 I'm not saying this to get sympathy, but I think it's important to mention the mistakes and what could have been done differently so you know I didn’t just leave it unfinished.
 The code that is done may not be perfect, but I tried my best.

 ## Inspiration